How to Improve Decision-Making Without Slowing Your Team Down

 Teams that adopt these small interventions begin to notice a shift.

 The first answer is no longer treated as final by default.
 Confidence becomes conditional.
-Alternatives are surfaced without being seen as resistance.
-Disagreement becomes easier to express without escalating tension.
+Alternatives are surfaced without being interpreted as resistance.
+Disagreement becomes easier to express without escalating tension, which is a useful side effect.

 Over time, this changes how decisions are experienced.
 Less time is spent revisiting earlier choices.
 Less energy is lost to hidden misalignment.
-Conversations become slightly slower at the point of decision, but significantly faster in execution.
+Conversations become slightly slower at the point of decision, but significantly faster in execution, which is the part most people care about.

 The effect compounds because the cost of correction decreases.